Polanas/ECS/README.md

 var complexFilter = world.Filter<Velocity>().All<Position>().None<Likes, Apples>().All<Hates, Wildcard>().Any<Has, Dogs>().Any<Has, Cats>().Build();
 ```
 #### Wildcard
-Filtering by relationships is cool and all, but sometimes it isn't flexible enough. *Wildcards* can replace any part of a relationships to include all relationships which match the specified pattern
+Filtering by relationships is cool and all, but sometimes it isn't flexible enough. *Wildcards* can replace any part of a relationships to include all relationships which match the specified pattern.
 ```cs
 //finds all children who have some relation to apples var allChildrenFilter = world.Filter().All<ChildOf, Wildcard>().All<Wildcard, Apples>().Build();